Updates for Agencies & Circular Letters

 GPO hosts, and is an active participant, of the Interagency Council on Printing and Publishing Services.
 Only Federal employees involved in printing and publishing may join and attend meetings.

 All meetings are available for Federal customers via teleconference to accommodate our regional customers.
 The meetings take place on the second Wednesday of every other month at GPO in the Carl Hayden Room from 1:00-2:30 ET.
-The featured webinar topic for this meeting will be a demonstration of "Adobe Lean Printing".
+The next scheduled meeting is February 11.
 Click here to view the full agenda.

 - To register to attend via GoToWebinar online attendance, please click HERE.